xCykrix/discord_emoji/README.md

 ## About The Project

-Near exact emoticon name tables for Discord for variable-based insertion of emoticons.
+A near exact emoji tables of Discord for string-based insertion of emotes without having to escape Unicode.

 Join our [Community Discord Server](https://invite-to.amethyst.live) for real-time support and developer feedback.